 Other colors have similar power in combination.
 Coca-Cola, for instance—combines pure white with its analytic stoplight, red—for a beverage that they want consumers to believe is not only tasty, but pure.
 Sprite, the beverage giant’s other flagship product, combines yellow and green to convey a sense of sunny happiness and nature’s green.
 They attract buyers from clear across the store for a glass of liquid sunshine, even though there’s not much natural about the beverage.

-When you need the perfect color combination for your product labels or other packaging, the design experts at Nova Custom Printing team can help you create a label that will help your products fly off the shelf.
+When you need the perfect color combination for your product labels or other packaging, the design experts at Nova Custom Printing team can help you create a label that will sell.
 Reach out to us today!